Health Care Showdown: Republicans look to go big or go home

+As the House debated the bill, Speaker Paul Ryan left Capitol Hill and traveled to the White House to update President Donald Trump on the current outlook.
+A tally by NBC News shows that at least 34 Republicans have said they are either "no" votes or "leaning no" — far more than the 22 votes they can afford to lose and still pass the bill.

+White House Press Secretary Sean Spicer said Friday that the White House is "still optimistic" about the bill's passage but allowed, "you can't force people to vote" for it.
+Spicer said the administration has done all it can to aid the passage of the bill.
+"Have we left everything on the field?
+Absolutely," he said.
+"But at the end of the day, this isn't a dictatorship."

-After a difficult Thursday for Republicans who had hoped to have passed their bill to repeal and replace the Affordable Care Act, aka Obamacare, the House is back at it again Friday — but this time with a directive from the White House that it's now or never.
+After a difficult Thursday for Republicans who had hoped to have passed their bill to repeal and replace the Affordable Care Act, aka Obamacare, the House went back at it again — this time with a directive from the White House that it's now or never.

-The House has scheduled a vote for their health plan, known as the American Health Care Act, for Friday afternoon.
-The postponement came after weeks of negotiations. which reached a breaking point Thursday as House leadership and the Trump administration seemed to be getting no closer to cobbling together the necessary 215 votes to pass the bill.
-Then President Donald Trump delivered a message to the House: If it doesn't pass Friday, we're moving on.
+The postponement of the planned Thursday vote came after weeks of negotiations, which reached a breaking point as House leadership and the Trump administration seemed to be getting no closer to cobbling together the necessary votes.
+Then Trump delivered a message to the House: If it doesn't pass Friday, we're moving on to other agenda items, including tax reform.

-So House Republican leaders are moving forward with a vote on the American Health Care Act, regardless of whether they have the votes — a risk that could possibly deliver House Speaker Paul Ryan and President Trump a major defeat.
+Moving forward with the vote is a risk that could possibly deliver Ryan and Trump both a major defeat.

 But the hard sell wasn't enough to convince those like Rep. Andy Biggs, R-Ariz., to climb on board.
-Late Thursday night he announced that he would vote against it, bringing NBC News' tally of "no" or "leaning no" votes to 32.
+Late Thursday night he announced that he would vote against it.

 "I cannot support anything less than a clean repeal of Obamacare," Biggs said.